a-takzhe/Eltex/README.md

 # ltex
-test assignments for the ltex course
+test assignments for the eltex course